dmaslov/flask-blog/README.md

 For deploying you can use [Heroku](http://heroku.com) and [mongolab](http://mongolab.com) for example.

-If you are using mongolab, please copy the outlined on screenshot line to connect using driver, type in your dbuser and dbpassword and paste the line into the `CONNECTION_STRING` variable in the `config.py` file.
+If you are using mongolab, please copy the outlined on the screenshot line to connect using driver, type in your dbuser and dbpassword and paste the line into the `CONNECTION_STRING` variable in the `config.py` file.

 ![mongolab_databases](http://i.imgur.com/VcoTh16.png)